papivot/kickstart-pks-on-aws/README.md

 #### NOTE
 For the demo/POC purpose, we will not be deploying/using custom certificates.
 We will be leveraging self signed certificates.
 As a result, the following tweaks need to be made to the a file in the git repo downloaded above.

+* Create a new file called `pks-config-new.yml` in the correct directory.
+* Copy and paste the contents from the

 Once the file has been updates, deploy the environment using terraform.